 In addition, Asian Americans emphasize the restraint of strong feelings and associate psychological problems related to strong feelings with shame and disgrace.
 Thus in counseling a traditionalist Asian American client, a therapist needs to be aware that the client is likely to experience intense feelings of shame and guilt at admitting that problems exist.
 In addition it is important to deal with issues of confidentiality.
 I have found that because traditionalist Asian American clients present problems in an indirect manner, it is often easier to counsel the client by initially responding to these superficial problems until a degree of rapport and trust can be formed.

 As you can see, therapists working with traditionalist Asian American clients need to be aware that superficial problems often mask deeper conflicts.
 As a result, if your Asian American client is a traditionalist, you as a therapist may need to alter your usual style of counseling and therapy.
 Regarding marginalist Asian American clients, the therapist has an ethical obligation to help his or her client sort out identity conflicts.
 If your Asian American client is a marginalist, you will likely need to deal with the issue of cultural racism and its potential effects on your Asian American culturally different client.

 Do you have an Asian American client?
-Ethically, what concerns should you have in counseling him or her in light of the information presented on this track?
-The APA Code of Ethics states, “Psychologists are aware of and respect cultural, individual, and role differences, including those based on age, gender, gender identity, race, ethnicity, culture, national origin, religion, sexual orientation, disability, language, and socioeconomic status and consider these factors when working with members of such groups.”
+Ethically, what concerns should you have in counseling him or her in light of the information presented in this section?
+The APA Code of Ethics states, "Psychologists are aware of and respect cultural, individual, and role differences, including those based on age, gender, gender identity, race, ethnicity, culture, national origin, religion, sexual orientation, disability, language, and socioeconomic status and consider these factors when working with members of such groups."